Afsaneh-Karami/Neural-Networks-and-Deep-Learning/Image classification using neural network with one hidden layer/README.md

-######Defining an Three-layer Neural Network to classify cat images
+####Defining a Three-layer Neural Network to classify cat images

-Usinng Jupyter notebook.
+In this file I used Neural Network with one hidden layer to classify cat image.
+Traing set was used to found the parameters W1,W2,b1, and b2 and applied these parameters to predict test set images.
+I wrote my code in Jupyter notebook.
 The order of functions to make a nueral network model for classification:

-Begin by importing required packages (GOTO a link )
+1. importing required packages (GOTO a link )

 Load the dataset :